This course is Part A of a multi-term sequence. Part B must also be completed to meet the requirements of the sequence.

 4. Collect, analyse and interpret data as required to investigate the question/issue.

 5. Demonstrate advanced oral and written communication skills including the presentation of a written literature review and an oral presentation of methods.

-3. Designing a study and implementing a method to study the issue.
+- Designing a study and implement a method to study the reserach question.

 - Obtaining ethics approval (if required).